Cornelius Vanderbilt Whitney: Early life

 Born in Old Westbury, New York, he was the only son of the wealthy and socially prominent Harry Payne Whitney (1872–1932) and his wife, Gertrude Vanderbilt (1875–1942).
-He had a younger sister, Barbara Vanderbilt Whitney (1903-1982), and an elder sister, Flora Payne Whitney (1897–1986).
-As a member of both the Whitney and Vanderbilt families, he inherited a substantial fortune.
-He also proved to be a very capable businessman in his own right.
+He had a younger sister, Barbara Vanderbilt Whitney (1903–1982), and an elder sister, Flora Payne Whitney (1897–1986).
+A member of the Whitney and Vanderbilt families, he inherited a substantial fortune.
+He also proved to be a capable businessman in his own right.

 Career

 After graduating from Yale University in 1922, he went to work at a Nevada mine owned by his father.
 Whitney's paternal grandfather, William Collins Whitney, was a co-founder and director of the Guaranty Trust Company of New York, and in 1926, Whitney was appointed a director, serving on the bank's board until 1940.
 In 1927, Whitney joined with William Avery Rockefeller III and other investors to back Juan Trippe in establishing the Aviation Corporation of America, which a year later would become Pan American World Airways.

-In 1931, Whitney founded the Hudson Bay Mining and Smelting Co., Limited in Canada.
+In 1931, Whitney acquired Hudbay.
 The company became a major zinc mining operation, and Whitney served as chairman of the board until 1964.